-Small laterite bridge, still in use, with 8 arches and recorded as measuring 35 meters long and 7 meters wide.
-Like most of the ancient bridges on this section of the ancient road, it featured a naga balustrade and here one of the naga end pieces is still in situ with what appears to be a naga of nine heads above what I would then assume that to be a femine figure in the lotus position.
+Located along the ancient East Royal Road that joined Angkor to Beng Mealea and Preah Khan of Kampong Svay, it’s a medium-sized laterite bridge, still in use, with 8 arches and recorded as measuring 35 meters long and 7 meters wide.
+Like most of the ancient bridges on this section of the ancient road, it featured a naga balustrade, and here, one of the naga end pieces is still in situ with what appears to be a naga of nine heads with a seated Buddha.

-The bridge is quite clear and easy to access on one side and even to glance down the arches, for a suprise as there is a long piece of balustarde hidden in one arch.
+The bridge is quite clear and easy to access on one side, and even glance down the arches, for a surprise, as there is a long piece of balustrade hidden in one arch.
 How did it get there?
-Lowered in while the bridge was apart during repairs.
+One could assume it was lowered down during bridge repairs.

 Map